irfanhakim-as/homelab-wiki/topics/home-assistant.md

         1000
       ```

-3. [Deploy the Code-server stack with Docker Compose](../courses/container.md#container-runtime-usage) after preparing the following items:
+3. [Deploy the Code-server stack with Compose or Portainer](../courses/container.md#container-runtime-usage) after preparing the following items:

-   - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/code-server`) or a remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/code-server`): Since the Code-server stack does not have its own volume, this will only be used for its Docker compose and env file.
+   - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/code-server`) or a remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/code-server`): Since the Code-server stack does not have its own volume, this will only be used for its Compose and env file.

-   - A Docker compose file for the Code-server stack on the app directory (i.e. `/mnt/smb/docker/code-server/docker-compose.yml`):
+   - A Compose file for the Code-server stack on the app directory (i.e. `/mnt/smb/docker/code-server/docker-compose.yml`):

       ```yaml
       name: ${SERVICE_NAME}